athertahir/deep-learning-time-series-forecasting/chapter_24/Lab21.md

 ```

 Finally, we can load each of the train and test datasets.
 The output data is defined as an
 integer for the class number.
-We must one hot encode these class
-integers so that the data is
+We must one hot encode these class integers so that the data is
 suitable for fitting a neural network multiclass classification model.
 We can do this by calling
-thetocategorical() Keras function.
-The loaddataset() function below
+the to categorical() Keras function.
+The load dataset() function below implements this
-implements this
-behavior and returns the train and test `X` and `y` elements ready for fitting
-and evaluating the
+behavior and returns the train and test X and y elements ready for fitting and evaluating the
 defined models.